la2050/archive/_projects/2015/la-veterans-in-need-iavas-rapid-response-referral-program.md

 project_areas:
   - County of Los Angeles
 maker_answers:
-  'City, State': 'New York, NY'
-  How do you plan to use these resources to make change?
-Implement and track policy: '0' Organization(s) name(s): Iraq and Afghanistan Veterans of America (IAVA) Organization(s) mailing address(es): "114 West 41st Street, 19th floor\r\nNew York, NY 10036\r\n" Organization(s) website(s): www.iava.org
-  Organization(s) twitter handle(s): ' https://twitter.com/iava'
-  Organization(s) facebook handle(s): 'https://www.facebook.com/IAVA.org'
-  Organization(s) instagram handle(s): ' https://instagram.com/iava'
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://iava.org/press/  ' EIN (for each organization): 20-1664531
-  'Describe your organization(s): Non-profit': '1'
-  'Describe your organization(s): For-profit': '0'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    IAVA is the nation’s leading post-9/11 veteran empowerment organization, with more than 3,700 veteran members and 10,400 civilians living in LA, who share our commitment to connecting, uniting and empowering veterans-and supporting their health.
   'In one to three sentences, please describe your proposal.': >-
     This grant will support IAVA’s Rapid Response Referral Program (RRRP), providing LA’s more than 320,000 veterans and their families with support as